cosmos/sdk-tutorials/starport-nameservice/tutorial/16-rest.md

 ### Tx Handlers

-First define a `tx.go` file to hold all your tx rest endpoints.

-Now define the `buyName`, `setName` and `deleteName` transaction routes.
+Now define the `buyName`, `setName` and `deleteName` transaction routes in `txWhois.go`.
 Notice these aren't actually sending the transactions to buy, set and delete names.
 That would require sending a password along with the request which would be a security issue.
 Instead these endpoints build and return each specific transaction which can then be signed in a secure manner and afterwards broadcast to the network using a standard endpoint like `/txs`.

-<<< @/nameservice/x/nameservice/client/rest/tx.go
+<<< @/starport-nameservice/nameservice/x/nameservice/client/rest/txWhois.go

 Notes on the above code: